breitreiter/whoami/case/aiml.md

 ## Building the Visiontype

+I walked through a short [lean canvas](https://leanstack.com/lean-canvas/) exercise to identify where we might compete in a crowded marketplace.
+I believed an integrative, collaboration-centered ML development hub could align AI/ML work with existing processes (agile, devops, observability) which have made software teams so successful.

 **Bringing in Everyone** - Not surprisingly, I was not the only person at the company with an eye on AI/ML.
 I set up a series of meetings with key thinkers in the organization to understand how they were thinking about our future.
-I learned that our developer relations manager was working with LLMs to automate support, our VP of engineering  was investigating training and deploying models in SQL and UDFs, and that one of our SEs had been researching data catalogs for storing training sets.
+I learned that our developer relations manager was working with LLMs to automate support, our VP of engineering  was investigating training and deploying models in SQL and UDFs, and that one of our SEs had been researching data catalogs for storing model training data.
 It was important to me that we could ground the visiontype in actual work that was happening now.

 **Identifying Key Features** - I wanted to help bring software engineers into the process and